kc8/get_git_release/README.md

 # Get Git Release

-Downloads a github release file to a directory.
+Downloads a Github release file the current working directory.

 The release can get the 'latest' release by default or a specific Github version tag.